20 Amazing Things About Going To University

 Making new friends doesn’t mean that you won’t still talk to your friends from school/college, especially now that we have so many ways to keep in touch thanks to technology.

 Now this one might depend on what course you want to study and whether you want to study close to home or further afield.
 However, if you do decide to move to a new place to study at University this can be incredibly exciting!
 It is a chance to explore a new place, find a new favourite coffee shop, become a local.
 There might be similarities to home or completely different!
 If you are thinking of moving away to study, Open Days can be really important in helping you get a feel not just for the campus but the wider town/city.
-It is really important that you do your research as you will be living there for 3 or 4 years or even longer (take this from the author who moved for study and is still in the same city 7 years later!)
-Take a look at the links below for more information about Virtual Tours and Open Days.
+It is really important that you do your research as you will be living there for 3 or 4 years or even longer (take this from the author who moved for study and is still in the same city many years later!).
+Research on university websites for information about their Virtual Tours and Open Days.

 We are very lucky that most universities in the UK attract lots of people from all over the world who want to study here.
 Studying at University can be a fantastic opportunity to meet new people from lots of different countries and learn about different cultures and broaden your horizons.